 These Arrogant Bastard Onion Rings from The Craft of Stone Brewing Co. solve that problem by being quite specific about the beer involved—in this case their big, boozy Arrogant Bastard Ale.

-If you're at all familiar with the indelible flavors of Arrogant Bastard, you'll see that not even hulking slices of onion and a batter full of smokey chipotle and paprika can overcome the beery notes in this batter.
+If you're at all familiar with the indelible flavors of Arrogant Bastard, you'll see that not even hulking slices of onion and a batter full of smoky chipotle and paprika can overcome the beery notes in this batter.
 You could serve these tempura-light onion rings with a side of barbecue sauce, but if you're a Stone fan, all you'll really need is the rest of that sixer of Arrogant Bastard.

 Reprinted with permission from The Craft of Stone Brewing Co. by Greg Koch and Steve Wagner with Randy Clemens.
 Copyright © 2011.
 Published by Ten Speed Press.
 Available wherever books are sold.
 All rights reserved.